aviralgarg05/agentunit/docs/architecture.md

 # AgentUnit Architecture Guide

+This document supplements the high-level overview in the [AgentUnit README](../README.md#documentation-map).
+If you are setting up your first evaluation run, start with the [Quickstart](quickstart.md) before diving into architectural internals.

 ## Overview

 AgentUnit is designed as a modular, extensible framework for testing and monitoring multi-agent AI systems.
 The architecture follows clean separation of concerns with pluggable adapters, async processing, and production-ready monitoring capabilities.